apache/beam/sdks/python/apache_beam/yaml/yaml_mapping.md

         callable: pkg.module.fn
 ```

-Currently, in addition to Python, SQL expressions are supported as well
+Currently, in addition to Python, Java and SQL expressions are supported as well

 ```
 - type: MapToFields